 Currently, Cell 1 of the NC2 Ash Disposal Area has been filled with CCR, graded and received final cover.
-Prior to October 19, 2015, OPPD began initial construction activities to develop the Cells 2 and 3 liners.
-At this time, the Cell 2 and 3 liner construction is not complete.
-Since no CCR can be placed in these cells until liner construction is complete Cells 2 and 3 are not part of this annual inspection.
+Prior to October 19, 2015, OPPD began initial construction activities to develop the Cells 2 and 3 cells.
+At the time of inspection, the Cell 2 and 3 liner construction is complete and freeze protection ash is being placed over the clay liner system.